Bundles

 Things to Note:

-• Thrive calculates the costs and quantities available in stock for Bundles so no need for complicated math!
+• Thrive calculates the costs and quantities in stock for Bundles, so there is no need for complicated math!

 • Thrive does NOT automatically recognize standard unit conversion.
-In other words, our system does not know that 1000 milliliters go into 1 liter or that 16oz are the same thing as 1lb unless you tell it.
-Learn more here.
+In other words, unless you tell it, our system does not know that 1000 milliliters go into 1 liter or that 16oz are the same thing as 1lb.
+You can learn more here.

-• Quantities of Bundles are based on the quantities of the components.
+• Bundle quantities are directly tied to their component quantities.
 Bundle quantities cannot be set directly.
-If the quantity doesn't seem right, check the quantity in stock for each of your components (on the Products page).
+If the quantity seems wrong, check the amount in stock for each component (on the Products page).

 • You cannot create a Bundle out of another Bundle, but Assemblies will help with most of those situations.